irisraine/guild-manager-bot/README.md

 Once you have added all the necessary environment variables to the .env file, you are ready to use the bot.

+If you want to use a dynamic banner function, be sure that you put your current server's banner image in `assets` folder with name `banner.jpg` (replace the default image).
+The image must have a resolution of 1024x576 pixels.

 ## Commands

 - `.dynamic_banner` - activate dynamic banner.
 After using this command, bot will automatically update the server banner with